nicepkg/aide/docs/configuration/README.md

 The same as the `✨ Aide: Copy As AI Prompt` command's `aide.ignorePatterns` configuration.

 This setting allows you to specify file patterns to exclude from the AI prompt.
 Supports [glob](https://github.com/isaacs/node-glob) rules.

+#### Configuration - `aide.respectGitIgnore`

+This setting allows you to specify whether to respect the `.gitignore` file to exclude files when run ask ai. default is `true`.

 ---